celinelatulipe/ThinkLikeComputer/_sources/FunctionsAndFiles/ChapterAssessment.rst

 .. clickablearea:: assess_ch5_12_lh
     :question: Given the image below, select the lines of code that call a function.
-    :feedback: Remember, the () indicate a function (even if there is something between them)
+    :feedback: Remember, the () indicate a function (even if there is something between them) and that lines that start with def are DEFINING a function, not calling one.
     :iscode:

     :click-incorrect:import pickle as p:endclick: